So something magical happened: I went to my first K-pop concert here in Korea.

 This was about the time my heart started racing because it was finally clicking that I was actually going to see Junsu perform live… right here… in person, not a DVD or YouTube fancam.
 Hot diggity damn.
-Seeing just how many people there really put into perspective how much KPOP is still a HUGE deal (this is the largest venue in the country minus the stadium, though that’s reserved for big groups that can sell it out, like when JYJ gets all together).
+Seeing just how many people there really put into perspective how much KPOP is still a HUGE deal (this is the largest venue in the country minus the stadium and Sky Dome, though that’s reserved for big groups that can sell it out, like when JYJ gets all together).
 Nicky seemed surprised too, commenting that it takes multiple member bands to sell out the arena, but Junsu was able to do it solo.

 It made me a little proud of him.
 He’s had to deal with the Korean media bowing to pressure for years and yet he continues to create music and be incredibly successful, as well as innovative and creative.
 Hell, he does musicals for Pete’s sake.
 I love it.

 We were treated to some videos and songs leading up to the start of the show and then suddenly the lights went down.
 This was it.
 The crowd went wild, the lightsticks erupted into that red ocean, and the show began.